garbados/generator-remark/README.md

 - Install the generator: `npm install -g generator-remark`
 - Run: `yo remark`

-To view your presentation, run: `grunt server`
+To view your presentation:

+    grunt server

+To deploy your presentation as a couchapp to a local CouchDB instance under the `remark` database:

+    grunt deploy

+To configure where your presentation deploys, modify `couchapp.json`.

 ## License
 [MIT License](http://en.wikipedia.org/wiki/MIT_License)